-GFDRR will help countries embed risk considerations into planning systems, policy frameworks, and regulatory processes.
-This involves supporting national and subnational governments to strengthen institutions, establish legal and regulatory foundations for disaster risk management and climate adaptation, and integrate disaster and climate resilience into sectoral strategies.
-Emphasis will be placed on building systems that promote participatory governance and ensure that the needs and voices of the most vulnerable populations are reflected in planning and decision-making.
+GFDRR will help countries embed risk considerations into planning and policy frameworks, and regulatory processes.
+This involves supporting national and subnational governments to strengthen institutions, establish legal and regulatory foundations for DRM and climate adaptation, and integrate disaster and climate resilience into sectoral strategies.
+Emphasis will be placed on building mechanisms that promote participatory governance and ensure that the needs and voices of the most vulnerable populations are reflected in planning and decision-making.